orion-project/rezonator2/help/schema.rst

 Schema
 ******

-An optical system under investigation is called *schema* in terms of |rezonator|.
+An optical system under investigation is called a *schema* in terms of |rezonator|.
 The schema consists of several optical components, ranges between them, and some helper objects.
 They all are called :doc:`elements <elements>`.

 Schemas are saved in files with the extension ``.REZ``.